babuni-j2c/DO282-OCP-Network/04-udn.md

 applications and VMs use only the primary UDN for their network connectivity.

 **As a result, the following management features are limited:**
--> The virtctl ssh command does not function because it relies on the default pod networking routes to connect.
+-> The virtctl ssh command does not function because it relies on the default pod networking routes to connect.<br>

--> Standard internal services for the cluster that depend on the default pod network become unreachable unless you specifically configure those services within the UDN.
+-> Standard internal services for the cluster that depend on the default pod network become unreachable unless you specifically configure those services within the UDN.<br>

--> If ingress and egress traffic patterns rely on default cluster network behavior, then you might need to configure the patterns manually.
+-> If ingress and egress traffic patterns rely on default cluster network behavior, then you might need to configure the patterns manually.<br>
 -> You cannot use the oc port-forward command to forward ports to a VM.<br>
--> You cannot use headless services to access a VM.
+-> You cannot use headless services to access a VM.<br>

--> You cannot define readiness and liveness probes to configure VM health checks when you use the l2bridge binding.
+-> You cannot define readiness and liveness probes to configure VM health checks when you use the l2bridge binding.<br>

 ## UDN layer3
 ```